 Christophe Alias and Laure Gonnord asked to join the ROMA team temporarily, starting from September 2015.
-This was accepted by the team and by Inria.
+Matthieu Moy (formerly Grenoble INP) joined them in September 2017 to create a new team called CASH, for "Compilation and Analysis, Software and Hardware" (see https://matthieu-moy.fr/spip/?CASH-team-proposal).
+The proposal was accepted by the LIP laboratory and by Inria's "comité des équipes projet", and is waiting for final approval from Inria to officially become an "équipe centre".
 The text below describes their research domain.
-The results that they have achieved in 2016 are included in this report.
+The results that they have achieved in 2017 are included in this report.

 The advent of parallelism in supercomputers, in embedded systems (smartphones, plane controllers), and in more classical end-user computers increases the need for high-level code optimization and improved compilers.
-Being able to deal with the complexity of the upcoming software and hardware while keeping energy consumption at a reasonnable level is one of the main challenges cited in the Hipeac Roadmap which among others cites the two major issues :
+Being able to deal with the complexity of the upcoming software and hardware while keeping energy consumption at a reasonable level is one of the main challenges cited in the Hipeac Roadmap which among others cites the two major issues: